The Royal Canadian Dragoons Association

 We are composed of retired and serving members of the Regiment and those who have served with and supported The Royal Canadian Dragoons both at home and abroad.

 The aim of the Association is two-fold: firstly, a portal where past and present Dragoons and their families can reach out to each other to re-establish old friendships; and secondly, to keep current on regimental activities.

 Message From the Association PResident

-It’s been six short years since, with great pride I assumed the duties and responsibilities of the President of The Royal Canadian Dragoons (RCD) Association.
-As a former Regimental Sergeant Major 2003-2006, I have lived many joyful memories of this fine Regiment and look forward to continuing to serve in any capacity.
+It’s with great pride that I assumed the duties and responsibilities of the President of The Royal Canadian Dragoons (RCD) Association.
+I have lived many joyful memories of this fine Regiment during my service and look forward to continuing to serve the Regimental Family.

 Dragoons, Ladies and Gents,

-We continue to enjoy the spirit of fun, laughter and cohesion, felt by many since 1883.
-Please read on and enjoy the full spectrum of our serving and retired combined website.
-We as an association hope you will join us at some point, regardless of rank, amount of service served, or even trade.
-We have served in various capacities from training together in Germany, Petawawa or deployed to Combat roles during operations, World War II, Korea, Vietnam, Somalia, Bosnia, Afghanistan and beyond just to mention a few.
-We need to tap into those who have yet to join us and to rekindle old relationships or find new ones.
-We have many new members and fostered many new relationships with our combat supporting and combat service supporting arms as well.
-We still have a ton of memories to share.
-Regardless of time, positions you or anyone else held.
-Being a Dragoon is a mind set, it’s about people.
-We all shared the values of Duty with Honor, and Integrity, together.
+We continue to enjoy the spirit of fun, laughter and cohesion, felt by many generations since 1883.
+We encourage you to enjoy the full spectrum of our combined website and social media.
+As an association, we hope you will join us at some point, regardless of rank, amount of service served, or even trade.
+We have served together in various capacities from courses and training, serving in Germany and/or Petawawa, or deployed to Combat roles.
+We remain committed to bringing together members of our Regimental Family, rekindling old relationships or find new ones.
+We still have a ton of memories to share across generations, regardless of time, positions you or anyone else held.

 Who are we anyway?